 If you want to automate, scale, or integrate scraping into your existing workflow, you can run E-commerce Scraping Tool programmatically with the Apify API.

-You can choose from these options:
+You can also choose from these options:

 Track competitor prices at scale